A simple explanation of what roof renovation takes.

 As these are only a few of the selections, other colors can range from green to red.
 What makes the colors so appealing is that they can mimic the colors of wood, slate, or tile.
 This selection of colors tends to match any property… complementing the home and adding curb appeal in the process.

 View some colors and styles available in your area from CertainTeed.
 Different regions of the US receive different colors, styles and brands.
-Areas like Cincinnati will have a wide range but lack many colors associated with forest living and dessert living (Greens, Golds and Reds).
+Areas like Cincinnati and Chicago will have a wide range but lack many colors associated with forest living and dessert living (Greens, Golds and Reds).
 Most manufacturers will only let you view colors online by typing in a zip code so you don’t get your hopes up.

 Another fun fact is that there are asphalt shingles that can lower your energy costs when heating or cooling.
 Some shingles have solar reflecting technology that can keep your roof up to twenty percent cooler in the summer (which keeps the need to heat or cool a home at a minimal.)